halldorel/lunga/pages/program.md

 # Concert

+This year’s concert is going to be exquisite, having a versatile line up that contains everything from high-quality pop, electronic soul to dark-wave/synth-punk.

-Here you can see which artists will be performing at this year’s LungA concert on the 19th and 20th of July 2019  \  Buy tickets x !
+Here you can see which artists will be performing at this year’s LungA concert on the 19th and 20th of July \ Buy tickets here!

 # Workshops